 The books do not have to center specifically on the female experience, as long as they are by women writers.
 If you have the time and interest, then you could even host a book club series and feature a different book and author every week.

 Book clubs are a great employee engagement activity too.

-International Women’s Day is a time to honor the achievements of women throughout history and to acknowledge the gender injustices that still exist.
-Taking time out of the workday to observe the occasion underscores the importance of the holiday.
-Most folks work on Women’s Day, so it is important for companies to give the event the attention it deserves.
+International Women’s Day is a time to celebrate the achievements of women throughout history and to acknowledge the gender injustices that still exist.
+Taking time out of the workday to observe the occasion, including with games, activities and competitions, underscores the importance of the holiday.
+Most employees work on Women’s Day, so it is important for companies to give the event the attention it deserves.
 Not to mention, celebrating women in the workplace champions diversity, promotes inclusion, and gives women the support and confidence needed to professionally thrive.

 Next, check out this list of team celebration ideas for work.